VariusWorldTechLtd/Main/voxwallet/README.md

 Login with VoX

 ## CI
 <a href="http://vox-wallet.firebaseapp.com">Staged deployment of wallet app available here</a>.

-The latest green build is deployed to that enviroinment continously.
+The latest green build is deployed to the above enviroinment continously.

 ## Development